 - Truck Accidents: Poorly trained drivers, speeding, and lack of maintenance can lead to an accident with a big truck.
 Underride/override accidents often cause fatalities to another motorist.

-- Uber/Lyft Accidents: Accidents while using a ride-sharing service can result in a personal injury.
+- Uber/Lyft Accidents: Accidents using a ride-sharing service can result in personal injury.

-- Common Carriers: Common carriers such as buses and trains are responsible for safely taking their passengers to their destinations.
-If someone is injured in an accident, a personal injury lawyer can determine if negligence was involved.
+- Common Carriers: Carriers such as buses and trains are responsible for safely taking their passengers to their destinations.
+A personal injury lawyer can determine if negligence is involved if someone is injured in an accident.

 - Pedestrian Accidents: Pedestrians often suffer severe injuries in an accident because of their lack of protection.
 Intersections are common locations for pedestrian accidents caused by negligent motorists.

-- Dog Bites: Dog owners in California are required to keep their animals on a leash or contained to avoid injuries to others.
+- Dog Bites: Dog owners in California must keep their animals on a leash or contained to avoid injuries to others.
 If a dog bites or injures someone, they may claim fair compensation.

 - Premises Liability: Slips and falls can cause injuries if a property owner or government entity is negligent.

 - Products Liability: Products are expected to be safe if used as directed.
-If a product is defective, the manufacturer and others can be held accountable.
+The manufacturer and others can be held accountable if a product is defective.

 - Medical Device Defects: Defective medical devices can worsen a patient's outcome and require further surgeries to repair.
-The company can be held responsible for the expenses and pain and suffering due to medical device defects.
+The company can be responsible for expenses, pain, and suffering due to medical device defects.

-- Defective Drugs: Insufficient warning labels or placing the wrong medication or dosage in the package can cause serious harm or a fatality.
+- Defective Drugs: Insufficient warning labels or placing the wrong medication or dosage in the package can cause severe harm or fatalities.

-- Wildfires: When someone is injured in a wildfire that was caused by negligence, they can claim financial compensation.
+- Wildfires: When someone is injured in a wildfire caused by negligence, they can claim financial compensation.

-- Wrongful Death: Wrongful death occurs when negligence on the part of another was the cause.
+- Wrongful Death: Wrongful death occurs when negligence on the part of another is the cause.
 The family may pursue a claim for compensation for that loss.

-To be awarded compensation for a personal injury, the injured party must prove negligence.
+The injured party must prove negligence to be compensated for a personal injury.
 While this might sound complicated, only the four following things must be shown:

 - The person or entity who caused the injury had a duty of care.
 In other words, they had a legal obligation to be careful not to harm someone.

-- The person or entity breached that duty: The person or entity who caused the injury did not act in a way that prevented the harm.
+- The negligent party breached that duty: The person or entity who caused the injury did not act in a way that prevented the harm.

-- The actions of the person or entity caused the injury: For example, the motorist who caused an accident was speeding or drunk driving, which led to the crash injury.
-A seasoned Lemon Hill auto accident lawyer can build a strong case for compensation.
+- The person or entity's actions caused the injury: For example, the motorist who caused an accident was speeding or drunk driving, which led to the crash injury.
+An experienced accident lawyer can build a strong compensation case.

 - The injured person sustained a financial loss: Evidence and documentation must be presented that proves the injured person suffered a financial loss.
 This can be shown through medical costs, lost wages, and noneconomic damages such as pain and suffering.

-- Medical costs: Ambulance, hospitalization, doctor bills, and anything else associated with the injury can be recovered.
-This includes medical tests, rehabilitation, a home health care aide, and others.
+- Medical costs: Ambulance, hospitalization, doctor bills, and anything associated with the injury can be recovered.
+This includes medical tests, rehabilitation, a home health care aide, etc.

-- Out of Pocket Costs: These are expenses related to the injury.
-They may include medications, travel to and from the doctor and wheelchairs or other needed devices.
-The cost of making changes to a home to enable a disabled person to function are also covered, such as ramps or alterations to a bathroom.
+- Out-of-Pocket Costs: These are related to the injury, including medications, travel to and from the doctor and wheelchairs, or other needed devices.
+The cost of changing a home to enable a disabled person to function is also covered, such as ramps or alterations to a bathroom.

-- Lost Wages: Monies lost because the injured person is unable to work are recoverable.
-Those who are self-employed may also claim lost wages.
-Proof of income has to be shown.
+- Lost Wages: Monies lost because the injured person cannot work are recoverable.
+Self-employed employees may also claim lost wages; proof of income must be shown.

-- Loss of Future Income: Some people are so severely injured they can no longer work.
-The loss of future wages, expected bonuses, and other losses if the person cannot return to work can be recovered.
+- Loss of Future Income: Some people are severely injured and can no longer work.
+If the person cannot return to work, the loss of future wages, expected bonuses, and other losses can be recovered.
 A specialist in vocational rehabilitation can support their claim by testifying as an expert witness.
 The limitations of the injured person are assessed by this witness, which includes doing cognitive and dexterity testing and evaluating their physical and/or mental limitations.

-- Noneconomic Damages: These types of losses refer to pain and suffering the person experienced.
-It can also include humiliation or embarrassment from scarring or disfigurement.
-Loss of enjoyment of life is recoverable due to a person's inability to perform functions they did before the accident such as gardening, skiing, or others.
+- Noneconomic Damages: These types of losses refer to the pain and suffering the person experiences, and they can also include humiliation or embarrassment from scarring or disfigurement.
+Loss of enjoyment of life is recoverable due to a person's inability to perform functions before the accident, such as gardening, skiing, or others.

-- Emotional Distress: Some people who are in a motor vehicle accident develop post-traumatic stress disorder afterward.
-According to the Mayo Clinic, PTSD presents various symptoms such as nightmares, flashbacks, depression, and severe anxiety.
+- Emotional Distress: Some people in a motor vehicle accident develop post-traumatic stress disorder afterward.
+According to the Mayo Clinic, PTSD presents nightmares, flashbacks, depression, and severe anxiety.
 To collect damages for PTSD, the injured person must require the services of a medical professional to cope with and treat the symptoms.

-- Punitive Damages: Punitive damages are not often awarded in California because malice, fraud, or oppression has to be involved.
+- Punitive Damages: Punitive damages are not often awarded in California because malice, fraud, or oppression must be involved.
 They can be awarded in intentional deaths or when drunk driving is involved.

-If you are looking for a Lemon Hill car accident lawyer to help you recover financial compensation, finding the right one is essential.
-This can be a daunting task since there are so many to choose from.
-Learning about a lawyer both professionally and personally, is helpful.
-This can let you find out what lawyer would be the best fit for your case.
+Finding the right one is essential if you are looking for a Lemon Hill car accident lawyer to help you recover financial compensation.
+This can be daunting since there are so many to choose from.
+Learning about a lawyer, both professionally and personally, is helpful, and this can let you find out what lawyer would be the best fit for your case.
 Following are some valuable tips on what to look for in a personal injury lawyer:

 - Look for a lawyer who practices personal injury law exclusively.

-- Find a lawyer with compassion, who is interested in you and your family, not just in your case.
-That way, you will know that they will work hard toward getting you the compensation you need.
+- Find an attorney with compassion interested in you and your family, not just in your case.
+That way, you will know they will work hard to get you the compensation you need.

 - Choose a lawyer who is professional and experienced.

-- While smaller law firms may be fine, keep in mind that a larger one has the financial wherewithal to pursue a case in court.
+- While smaller law firms may be acceptable, remember that a larger one has the financial wherewithal to pursue a case in court.

-- Check online client reviews on whether the lawyer is recommended and does an excellent job of communicating with their clients.
+- Check online client reviews on whether the attorney is recommended and does an excellent job communicating with their clients.